donbright/earcutr/README.md

 ------------------------------------------------------------

-Now... you can hack around in the earcut.hpp CMakeLists.txt cmakefile, and Turn On Optimization (gcc -O2).
-It becomes at least a 2x speedup:
+Now... you can hack around in the earcut.hpp CMakeLists.txt cmakefile, and Turn On Optimization (gcc/clang -O2).
+It becomes at least a 2x speedup, sometimes much higher.

 ____polygon_________________earcut.hpp_________libtessc++___
 | water          |          546 ops/s |          104 ops/s |